UMass Global FAQ's

 A special message about UMass Global from Chancellor Gary Brahm

 I am pleased to share the good news that Brandman University is officially renamed the University of Massachusetts Global.
-And we are now a nonprofit affiliate of the University of Massachusetts.
+And we are now a private, nonprofit affiliate of the University of Massachusetts.
 As UMass Global, we will extend Brandman’s best-in-class programs and build upon our reputation for offering innovative student support services and academic programs that lead to positive outcomes for our students.

 UMass Global will remain the same university our students know and love.
 Our focus on high-quality programs for active-duty military, veterans, working adults, and other nontraditional students with busy schedules is steadfast.